Are we seeing the end of financially independent, free-spirited journalism on the web?

 Josh Marshall of Talking Points Memo, a political blog he formed in 2000, confirmed what I’ve heard for months from publishers looking for outside investment: It’s a lot tighter than a few years ago.
 “Investors realize they were investing in a mirage and don’t want to invest any more,” Marshall wrote in a column titled: “There’s A Digital Media Crash, But No One Will Say It.”

-You would be correct in thinking it’s the end of an era: that independent, open-ended, free-wheeling, blogging style journalism that was once a staple of the web is coming to an end; that the best end game for independents, from Buzzfeed on down, is, like Mashable, try to be acquired, as Business Insider succeeded in doing after years of up-and-down profitability, and Complex Media did via Verizon and Hearst.
+You could be correct in thinking it’s the end of an era: that independent, open-ended, free-wheeling, blogging style journalism that was once a staple of the web is coming to an end; that the best end game for independents, from Buzzfeed on down, is, like Mashable, try to be acquired, as Business Insider succeeded in doing after years of up-and-down profitability, and Complex Media did via Verizon and Hearst.

 Dreams that the internet would herald a new era of opportunity for journalists and those aspiring to the profession may be withering as well.
 Even at self-sustaining independent news organizations, journalists feel they need to unionize to ensure work practices and compensation under which they can live.
 After months of negotiation and an hour-long “Slack strike”, the management of Vox Media in January recognized the staff’s right to form a union.
 CEO Jim Bankoff wrote that hiring will slow in 2018 and that some projects will be scaled back.
 At Vice, a majority of the content creators unionized last fall.